 You can bike, hike, fish, swim, and sail the summer days away.
 Located on the 45th Parallel, Traverse City’s mid-summer days feel especially long and bright, offering even more sunny hours for outside fun.
 In winter, you can downhill ski or snowboard at Crystal Mountain or Shanty Creek Resort.

 Stay at the Grand Traverse Resort and Spa, a sprawling resort with three golf courses, a private beach club, and an indoor water park.
-Unwind in the rejuvenating spa and dine with dreamy panoramic views of the Grand Traverse Bay at exceptional Aerie Restaurant and Lounge.
-Get a taste of the beauty and outdoor adventure that the Midwest offers.
+Unwind in the rejuvenating spa and dine with dreamy panoramic views of the Grand Traverse Bay at the exceptional Aerie Restaurant and Lounge.